protocol/research-grants/README.md

 # Protocol Labs Research Grants

+> 💡 Please note that the research grants programme is indefinitely paused, and we are not accepting new applications at this time.
+This repository remains accessible for historical reasons.

 ## Overview

 The Protocol Labs Research Grant Program aims to both support collaborative work on problems defined by the broader research community and drive progress on clearly scoped research projects critical to our work at Protocol Labs.
 We encourage proposals aligned with PL's mission to drive breakthroughs in computing to push humanity forward, and we welcome unique perspectives and diverse backgrounds.